davidonete/tiled_integration_plugin/index.md

 * **SeparationPerTileY:** Set this to change the Separation Per Tile Y setting on the Tile Map.
 (The Z-separation incurred as you travel in Y)

+* **SeparationPerElevation:** Value to determine how separated (in the Z axis) are the layers based of the Elevation custom property.

+* **SeparationPerSubElevation:** Value to determine how separated (in the Z axis) are the layers based of the SubElevation custom property.

 #### Blueprint
 In order to access the Custom Properties of a Tile Map from blueprint you just need a reference to your Paper Tile Map Actor that is placed in your level and use the method that we provided ``Get Tile Map From Actor``.
 From there you can use ``Get Custom Properties`` method and get the property you want by name and type.

 ![Tile Map Custom Properties Blueprint](https://davidonete.github.io/tiled_integration_plugin/assets/images/tiled_integration_plugin/tile_map_custom_properties_blueprint.jpg)

 #### C++
 From C++ the process is very similar.
-You will need a reference to the Paper Tile Map Actor and call the helper method ``GetTileMapFromActor`` from ``UTiledIntegrationTileMapLibrary`` located in ``TiledIntegrationTileMap.h`` or you can directly cast from ``UPaperTileMap`` to ``UTiledIntegrationTileMap`` and use the ``GetCustomProperties`` method to access the properties.
+You will need a reference to the Paper Tile Map Actor and call the helper method ``GetTileMapFromActor`` from ``UTITileMapLibrary`` located in ``TITileMap.h`` or you can directly cast from ``UPaperTileMap`` to ``UTITileMap`` and use the ``GetCustomProperties`` method to access the properties.

-If you want to use a custom class for Tile Maps you can inherit from our ``UTiledIntegrationTileMap`` class and remember to change the default class type in the Plugin Configuration (explained in a section below).
+If you want to use a custom class for Tile Maps you can inherit from our ``UTITileMap`` class and remember to change the default class type in the Plugin Configuration (explained in a section below).

 ### Tile Layer Custom Properties
 #### Unreal Engine Variables
 You can define the following Custom Properties in the Tiled Tile within the Tile Layer which will be used in Unreal Engine when imported:
 * **Elevation:** This will determine how high (closer to the camera) the layer is and will be used by the system to sort it accordingly.
+If nothing is specified, the layer order will be used for sorting.

-If nothing is specified the layer order will be used to sorting.
+* **SubElevation:** This is the space between layers in the same elevation.
+Will be used to determine the sort order between layers within the same elevation.
+If nothing is specified, the layer order will be used for sorting.

 #### Blueprint
 There are multiple options available for accessing a Tile Layer Custom Properties: